Letter from the Artistic & Executive Director

 This program traces the deep bond between music and the natural world.
 From the rhythms of the sea to the fertility of the soil, from the breath of wind to the resonance of the human soul, music arises as a reflection of nature’s living forces.
 Music, like nature, is born of cycles — of growth, transformation, and renewal.
 Through this journey, music reminds us that human creativity is inseparable from the elements that sustain life.
 The program invites audiences to hear the sea, soil, and soul not as metaphors alone, but as vital presences within the soundscape—reminders that music is not apart from nature but follows its pathways, amplifies its voices, and keeps us attuned to its rhythms.

-As part of this new Initiative, we will present Opera Days in the Hamptons in May, three days dedicated to arts songs recitals at the Bridgehampton Museum and an opera by Joseph Haydn's La Canterina at the splendid Avram Theatre on the Stony Brook campus in Southampton.
+Opera Days in the Hamptons in May, three days dedicated to arts songs recitals at the Bridgehampton Museum and a two-act comic opera by Joseph Haydn's La Canterina at the splendid Avram Theatre on the Stony Brook campus in Southampton.

 For our piano lovers, we will renew the incredible success of PianoRites with three events in August at the extraordinary barn at McCall Preserve.
 Three extraordinary pianists will lead us on a transformative journey that combines music, nature, and the experience of place.

-Finally, in September 2026, we will present a new edition of Energia Internacional in collaboration with the Greenport and Southold municipalities for a rich array of events to express the many cultural, artistic, and linguistic voices that make up our local communities.
+Finally, in September 2026, we will present a second edition of Energia Internacional in collaboration with the Greenport and Southold municipalities for a rich array of events to express the many cultural, artistic, and linguistic voices that make up our local communities.

 Rites of Spring Music Festival continues to successfully invest in community-based activities that bring together residents and local partners to create connections, stories, and foster shared values.
 Our program is a music - and arts-based initiative that aims to create a fertile cultural ecosystem for the promotion of the arts, shared place, and a sense of belonging.